stebeg/cv-tools/README.md

 You need a Comicvine API-key to use this library.
 See [https://comicvine.gamespot.com/api/](https://comicvine.gamespot.com/api/)

-The `ComicvineToolsProvider` class provides instances for `VolumeReader` and `IssueReader`, which can be used to search volumes and retrive informations for volumes and issues.
+The `ComicvineToolsProvider` class provides instances for `CharacterReader` `VolumeReader` and `IssueReader`, which can be used to search volumes and retrive informations for charcters volumes and issues.

 ### Search volumes